-As more and more countries recommend social distancing to “flatten the curve,” many businesses are forced to allow their employees to work from home.
+As more and more countries recommend social distancing as the best way to “flatten the curve,” many businesses are forced to allow their employees to work from home.
 Most companies see this setup as something temporary, and they expect to get their operations back to their offices in the future.
-However, you might be one of the few first-time remote workers who had an epiphany that this is something you can and would want to do for a long time.
+However, you might have had an epiphany and realized that this is something you can and would want to do for a long time.
 Well, as the ravishing Jane Fonda once said, “It’s never too late – never too late to start over, never too late to be happy.”

 What Exactly Are Remote Working Jobs?

-You can refer to any work as a remote job when you can accomplish it away from the office.
-If you can do it in your living room, in your home office, or in a café, then it is considered remote work.
-In most cases, remote work involves traditional roles, but the only difference is you don’t have to report to an office just to fulfill your responsibilities.
+You can refer to any work as a remote job if you can accomplish it away from the office.
+If you can do it in your living room, your home office, or a café, then it is considered remote work.
+In most cases, remote work involves traditional roles, but the only difference is you don’t have to go to an office just to fulfill your responsibilities.

 These days, it is easier to find remote jobs that are suitable for an individual’s expertise and specialization.
-After all, many companies have found that this setup is beneficial for the business and for the employees in the long run.
+After all, many companies now see that this setup is beneficial to both businesses and employees in the long run.

 Why Opt for Fully Remote Jobs?

-Some people work best in a 9-6 office environment.
+Some people work best in the traditional 9-5 office environment.
 However, some are more productive when they have flexible work hours and conditions.
 When you work at home, you don’t have to worry about taking a bath or annoying your co-workers with your favorite ska music.
 While most remote employees have to shoulder their power, Internet, and equipment costs, they still save money by working from home.
 For one, they can cut commuting costs and even save time.
-They won’t worry about developing peptic ulcers because they can wake up late and still enjoy their breakfast.
+Besides, they won’t worry about developing peptic ulcers because they can wake up late and still enjoy their breakfast.